What are dental implants?

 - Abutment and Artificial tooth placement

 The entire process can take many months from start to finish.
-Much of that time is devoted to healing and waiting for the growth of new bone in your jaw.
+Much of that time is devoted to healing and waiting for growth of new bone in your jaw.
 Depending on your biology and circumstances, specific procedures may be required that may be combined in the same appointment or spread out at different appointments.

-Once your gums heal, you'll have more impressions made of your mouth and remaining teeth.
-These impressions are used to make the crown — your realistic-looking artificial tooth.
-The crown can't be placed until your jawbone is strong enough to support use of the new tooth.
+Once your gums heal, additional impressions will be taken of your mouth and remaining teeth.
+These impressions are used to make your final crown - your realistic looking artificial tooth.
+The crown cannot be placed until the jawbone is strong enough to support the use of the new artificial tooth.

 How you prepare

-The planning process for dental implants may involve a variety of specialists which including a surgeon (typically an oral and maxillofacial surgeon or a periodontist) and a doctor who designs and fits artificial teeth (a prosthodontist).
+The planning process for dental implants may involve a variety of specialists which include a surgeon (typically an oral surgeon or a periodontist) and a doctor who designs and fits artificial teeth (a prosthodontist).
 Dr. Shiotsu is a surgically trained prosthodontist who tackles both aspects of implant dentistry.

 Because dental implants require one or more surgical procedures, you must have a thorough evaluation to prepare for the process, including a:

-- Comprehensive dental exam involving dental X-rays and 3D images taken (CBCT)
+- A comprehensive dental exam involving dental x-rays and 3D images taken (CBCT).

 - Digital scan for models made of your teeth and jaw.

-- Treatment plan.
-Tailored to your situation, this plan takes into account factors such as how many teeth you need replaced and the condition of your remaining teeth, and the quality and quantity of your jawbone.
+- A treatment plan tailored to your situation, this plan takes into consideration factors such as how many teeth need replacement, the condition of your remaining teeth, and the quality and quantity of your jawbone.

 You can help your dental work — and remaining natural teeth — last longer if you:

 - Avoid damaging habits.
-Don't chew hard items, such as ice and hard candy, which can break your crowns — or your natural teeth.
+Do not chew hard items, such as ice or hard candy.
+These can break crowns and your natural teeth.
 Avoid tooth-staining tobacco and caffeine products.
-Get treatment if you grind your teeth.
+Get proper treatment if you have teeth grinding habits.